VCCT-WEDE5020-2025-G2/ST10487313-DevconWebsite/README.md

 *(Screenshots uploaded in the `/screenshots/` folder of the project.)*

+## SEO Implementation Notes

+### Meta Keywords
+While meta keywords have been implemented in this project to meet assignment requirements, it's important to note that they are no longer used by major search engines for ranking purposes.
+Google officially stopped using meta keywords for web ranking in September 2009.
+The tag was deprecated due to widespread abuse through keyword stuffing and other major search engines (Yahoo, Bing) followed.

+**Currently:**
+- Google: Does not use (confirmed 2009)
+- Bing: Does not use (confirmed 2014)

+**Modern SEO Focus:**
+Instead of meta keywords, modern SEO best practices emphasise:

+- Proper heading structure (H1-H6)
+- Meta descriptions (for click-through rates)
+- Alt text for images
+- Page load speed and mobile responsiveness

 ## Changelog
 - **v1.0 (Initial Submission):** Project setup, content research, wireframes, README created.
 - **v1.1 (Part 2 Submission):** Licensing details added, footer corrected, external stylesheet implemented, CSS styling applied (base, typography, layout, and visual styles), responsive testing performed.